Japan PM Shinzo Abe embroiled in land-sale scandal

 The defense minister's connection to Morimoto Gakuen

 Tomomi Inada, who is believed to be Abe successor-in-waiting, has also found herself embroiled in the scandal.
 She denies any connection to the land sale.
-Inada did not answer CNN's questions abut whether she supported the group's educational policies.
+Inada did not answer CNN's questions about whether she supported the group's educational policies.

 Inada told opposition lawmakers she did not have a relationship with Kagoike or his company when she was asked about the scandal in parliament last week.